 - Phone Number

 - Credit or Debit Card Information

-By providing this personal information you acknowledge that, where permitted by federal or state law, NC State may use this information for the express purposes for which the information was provided, which may include to:
+By providing any of this personal information you acknowledge that, where permitted by federal or state law, NC State may use this information for the express purposes for which the information was provided, which may include to::

 - Respond to your requests for information

 - Process applications for admission or employment

 - Process information for purposes as may be detailed on University websites or mobile applications

 - Information Automatically Collected.
 When you visit NC State websites, the University automatically collects technical information from you using website tracking technology, such as Google Analytics.
 Information that NC State collects includes: